 “What’s the best time of year to visit Minneapolis?”

 We really can’t overemphasize how “outdoorsy” Minneapolis is.
 The city is a haven for outdoor enthusiasts, especially during the summer.
 Try to visit between June and August to get in on the city’s annual outdoor festivities.

 Amazing!
 Made my day in Minnepolis.
 Super easy and pain free.

 Mall of America is one of the most visited tourist destinations in the nation.
 Get ready to explore over 500 stores and take a day to do it.
 Restaurants and even an amusement park await.
 Drop your bags at a Bounce partner nearby to make the most of this premier shopping place.

 Minneapolis Airport is handy to the downtown core and is one of the busiest airports in the upper Midwest region.
 Its close proximity to the city makes it a breeze to pop into town for a bite to eat or to see a popular local attraction.
 Locals and visitors alike who have plans in Minneapolis can use Bounce as a convenient storage option for extra bags and gear.

-Where is the best places to stay and eat while in Minneapolis?
+Where are the best places to stay and eat while in Minneapolis?

-The most popular restaurants to visit are La Fresca, Cafe Maude, and Al's Breakfast.
-Additionally, the highest ranked hotels within Minneapolis are Delta Hotels by Marriott, The Westin Minneapolis, and MOXY Hotel.
-When traveling on a budget, the best hostels in Minneapolis are Minneapolis International Hostel.
+The most popular restaurants to visit are Cowboy Jack's Saloon, Ciao Bella, and La Fresca.
+Additionally, the highest ranked hotels within Minneapolis are Hotel, Delta Hotels by Marriott, and The Westin Minneapolis.

 Where are the best parks and nature attractions in Minneapolis?

-Minneapolis offers several scenic parks including Minnehaha Regional Park, Windom South Park, and York Park.
+Minneapolis offers several scenic parks including Raspberry Island, Minnehaha Regional Park, and Windom South Park.